GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 What are the challenges to Gen AI adoption in your organization?
 (Mark all that apply)

 <!-- image -->
-**Image Description:** The image is a bar chart titled "Skill-gap."
-The chart compares the percentage of people who are in the "Under Use" and "Out of Use" categories.
-The x-axis represents the percentage of people in each category, while the y-axis shows the percentage of people in each category.
-The chart is titled "Skill-gap" and has a red flag at the top.
+**AI-Generated Image Description:** The image shows a bar chart titled "Skill-gap."
+The x-axis represents the percentage of people who are in the "Skill-gap" category, ranging from 52% to 18%.
+The y-axis represents the percentage of people who are in the "Unclear Use Cases" category, ranging from 47% to 71%.
+The chart shows that 33% of the people in the "Unclear Use Cases" category are in the "Genie Initiatives" category.

-The chart shows the following data:
-- **Under Use** category: 52%
-- **Out of Use** category: 47%
-- **Inadequate Use** category: 33%
-- **Generating Initiative** category: 18%
-- **Inadequate Benefits** category: 18%
-- **Challenge Point** category: 1%
-- **Others** category: 10%

-The chart also includes a note that the data is "10% reduced" and the chart is "1% reduced."

-### Analysis

-The chart provides a clear visual representation of the "Under Use" and "Out of Use" categories.
-The "Under Use" category has the highest percentage of people in this category, with 52%.
-This suggests that the "Under Use" category is the most common, followed by the "Out of Use" category.
-The "Generating Initiative" category has the lowest percentage of people in this category, with 33%.
-This indicates that the "Generating Initiative" category is the least common, with only 1% of people in this category.
-The "Challenge Point" category has the lowest percentage of people in this category, with 1%.
-This suggests that the "Challenge Point" category is the least common, with only 1% of people in this category.

-### Conclusion

-The chart provides a clear visual representation of the "Under Use" and "Out of Use" categories.
-The "Under Use" category has the highest percentage of people in this category, with 52%.
-The "Out of Use" category has the lowest percentage of people in this category, with 33%.
-The "Generating Initiative" category has the highest percentage of people in this category, with 18%.
-The "Challenge Point" category has the lowest percentage of people in this category, with 1%.

-This chart can be used to understand the distribution of people in different
 <!-- end image description -->